Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Evaluation Criteria

 \section{Evaluation Criteria}

-The most commonly used CI evaluation criteria are coverage probability and expected width \cite{Goncalves:2012} --- and these are the criteria that we consider in this work.
+The most commonly used CI evaluation criteria are coverage probability and expected width \citep{Goncalves:2012} --- and these are the criteria that we consider in this work.
 However, other performance metrics have been proposed.
-For example, \cite{Vos:2005} interpret an interval as the non-rejected parameter values in a hypothesis test and discuss two additional criteria: \textit{$p$-confidence} and \textit{$p$-bias}. \cite{Newcombe:1998} presents an evaluation criterion using non-coverage as an indicator of location.
-In a recent work, \cite{Park:2019} adopt an ensemble approach and use root mean squared error and mean absolute deviation to measure CI performance.
+For example, \cite{Vos:2005} interpret an interval as the non-rejected parameter values in a hypothesis test and discuss the \textit{$p$-confidence} and \textit{$p$-bias} criteria; \cite{Newcombe:1998} presents a criterion using noncoverage as an indicator of location; and \cite{Park:2019} adopt an ensemble approach and use root mean squared error and mean absolute deviation to measure CI performance.